RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.0 (in progress)

 * New theme engine with generalized views (only System and Gamelist) and theme variants support
-* Multiple new gamelist components (wheels, wall/grid etc.)
+* Multiple new gamelist components (more carousel modes, grid component etc.)
 * Lottie animation (vector graphics) and GIF animation support
 * OpenGL ES 3.0 renderer for use on the Raspberry Pi
 * Replace the OpenGL fixed function pipeline with a shader-based renderer